 What is a bloodborne pathogens exposure control plan?

-1. Exposure determination - The plan should include the names, department and task of each employee where the potential for occupation exposure to bodily fluids exists.
+1. Exposure determination - The plan should include the names, departments, and tasks of each employee where the potential for occupation exposure to bodily fluids exists.

 2. Methods of implementation and control - There are several elements that will help reduce the potential for exposure to employees including:

-- Exposure control plan - A written plan outlining processes and procedures to prevent and correct exposure of potential infectious diseases and provide employee training.
+Exposure control plan - A written plan outlining processes and procedures to prevent and correct exposure to potential infectious diseases and provide employee training.

-- Housekeeping - Outlines the proper use and procedures to handle, clean, and dispose of contaminated materials like clothing, emesis basins, sharps disposal, towels and rags that are considered potentially infectious.
+Housekeeping - Outlines the proper use and procedures to handle, clean, and dispose of contaminated materials like clothing, emesis basins, sharps disposal, towels, and rags that are considered potentially infectious.
+Biohazard clean-up kits are commonly used for spill applications.

-- Laundry - Clothing that may have been exposed must be disposed of or treated appropriately, being placed in red, leak-proof bags marked with biohazard symbol.
+Laundry - Clothing that may have been exposed must be disposed of or treated appropriately, being placed in red, leak-proof bags marked with biohazard symbols.

-- Labels - Equipment including waste receptacles, refrigerators and other locations where potentially infectious materials are located must be labeled with identifying tags, stickers or markings according to the standard to help identify them as hazardous and warn employees.
+Labels - Equipment including waste receptacles, refrigerators, and other locations where potentially infectious materials are located must be labeled with identifying tags, stickers, or markings according to the standard to help identify them as hazardous and warn employees.
+Red biohazard bags are commonly used for disposal.

 3. Hepatitis B Vaccine - The employer will provide training and vaccinations to employees who, as part of their job will be exposed to potentially infectious bodily fluids.
 There are a few reasons an employee would not be required to be vaccinated but generally, everyone should be.
 Any employee who declines the vaccination must sign a document of refusal to be kept with the other bloodborne pathogens program records.